top of page

 The Clues to Indicate Your Baby’s Needs Are Changing

-The transition from two naps to one is the hardest transition of all.
+The transition from two naps to one is often the hardest transition of all.
 Most babies need to go back and forth between one and two naps for several weeks until the single nap sticks.
 There are a few distinct hallmarks of the transition, but parents often confuse these nap transition clues with the development of other sleep problems.

 1. Some babies will take a nice long early nap and refuse the afternoon nap.
 If this happens, try to figure out your baby’s pattern: How many days a week does he or she refuse the afternoon nap?
 If it’s one out of four days, then push your child through the morning nap with entertainment and offer only a single, afternoon nap once every fourth day, until his or her needs change again.